 But we hope you stick around.
 We’re just getting started at something pretty good.

-Enjoy and exciting travel experience as you volunteer with dogs in Nepal.
-Enjoy immersing yourself in a new culture and community as you make a difference through education and a spay & neuter program with stray dogs.
+Enjoy an exciting travel experience as you volunteer with dogs in Nepal.
+Join Animal Experience International and enjoy immersing yourself in a new culture and community as you make a difference through education and a spay & neuter program with stray dogs.